Here are a few tips to get you started.

 6. Use a reusable water bottle

 One of the easiest ways to reduce your impact while camping is to use a reusable water bottle.
-Instead of buying bottled water, fill up a reusable bottle with tap water.
-You can also filter your own water using a water filter.
+Instead of buying bottled water, fill a reusable bottle with tap water.
+You can also filter your water using a water filter.
 This will save you money and help to reduce plastic pollution.

-7. Bring your own reusable dishes
+7. Bring your reusable dishes

 8. Use eco-friendly cleaning products